ArthurHoeke/cyclops/back-end/README.md

 ## Run server

-Run `node app.js` to start the server.
+Run `npm start` to start the server.
 Navigate to `http://localhost:3000/`.

+## Run test

+Run `npm test` to test the webservice and database functionality.
+*Note: this function will test the API end-points and database functionality using dummy data, make sure that there is no `database.db` file created yet before starting the test.
+After the test has been completed, `database.db` will be deleted.*

 ## Source structure